 From mid-January to early April, grey whales come to calve in the warm waters of San Ignacio Lagoon, Magdalena Bay, and Scammon’s Lagoon.
 You can see these whales in close proximity on a whale watching trip.
 As your boat enters these waters, the whales will approach.
 Curious and friendly by nature, they’ll willingly surface and come within inches of you.
 Later in the season, they may be accompanied by playful youngsters.
 It’s truly as close as you’re ever likely to come to these graceful marine mammals.

 Elsewhere in Baja California, you can see humpback whales breaching and spyhopping (holding their bodies vertical and popping their heads out of the water) in the Sea of Cortez.
 Meanwhile, sea lions, dolphins and blue-footed boobies cluster around Espiritu Santo Island, a short boat trip from La Paz.

 Lesser-known highlights in Mexico

 Admire the views from Monte Albán

 If you have time while in Oaxaca, I suggest making a trip to see these windswept Zapotecan hilltop ruins.
-The Zapotecs were an indigenous pre-Colombian people who flourished in the Oaxaca highlands area.
+The Zapotecs were an indigenous pre-Columbian people who flourished in the Oaxaca highlands area.